wjiayis/NUS-BT1101-SampleCode/[SC]-Descriptive-Analytics/[SC]-Sampling-and-Estimation/[HF]-Prediction-Interval.md

 ## \[HF\] Prediction Interval
-This helper function computes the prediction interval, and performs `transformTukey` if and only if it is required.
+:bulb: This helper function computes the prediction interval, and performs `transformTukey` if and only if it is required.
 ##### Sample Task
 >Develop a 95% prediction interval.
 ###### Actual Code